Reading Time: 10 minutes

 Now that we’ve understood the benefits and basis of RFM, here are the steps involved in practically conducting RFM analysis on your customers.

 As mentioned above, businesses need to create custom filters in order to effectively segment the customers.
-In order to ensure easy understanding, we will create sample filters below, but this is an important aspect that will vary based on the nature of their business.
+In order to ensure easy understanding, we will create sample RFM metrics below, but this is an important aspect that will vary based on the nature of their business.

-You can now assign each customer a grade based on the table above.
+You can now assign each customer a grade based on the table above by using RFM segmentation.
 By doing so, you’re converting absolute values of transactions into chunks of similar transactions, based on RFM.
 Now you no longer need the absolute values mentioned in brackets, and just use the score for segmentation and analysis.
 After assigning scores, you can create chunks of similar customers, who have identical or similar scores in the three criteria.

 The labels we use will be based on the differing characteristics of the three grades customers have received.
 As we’ve used 5 (1-5) score segments, and there are 3 criteria, there is a possibility of ((5*5*5) 125 unique segments.
 Businesses may or may not require 125 distinct segments and can decide the number of scoring segments required and label them, based on the nature of the business.
 Here are some standard labels which are used: